doctorfree/MusicPlayerPlus/README.md

 	-c indicates use cantata MPD client rather than mpcplus -C 'client' indicates use 'client' MPD client rather than mpcplus -f indicates fullscreen display
-	-i indicates start mpplus in interactive mode
+	-g indicates do not use gradient colors for spectrum visualizer -i indicates start mpplus in interactive mode
 	-h indicates half-height for visualizer window (with -f only) -P script specifies the ASCIImatics script to run in visualizer pane